cinchy-co/Documentation/data-syncs/building-data-syncs/README.md

 <figure><img src="../../.gitbook/assets/image (493).png" alt=""><figcaption><p>Image 5: The Destination tab</p></figcaption></figure>

 6. **The Sync Actions tab** defines what you want to happen to your data _(Image 6)_.
 This tab is mandatory.
-There are two options on this page: Full File Sync and Delta Sync.
+You have two options on this page: Full File Sync and Delta Sync.
 You can review the differences between them [here.](sync-actions.md)

 <figure><img src="../../.gitbook/assets/image (713).png" alt=""><figcaption><p>Image 6: Sync Actions</p></figcaption></figure>